notomato/li3_vagrant/README.md

 This provides a complete vagrant box, with everything you need to get started with the Lithium PHP framework.

+__Note:__ still trying to work out best way to include this into existing projects, and if there are any errors on building the VM please feel free to create an issue.

 To get started in 4 steps:

 ~~~bash